-Managed by the Paul J. Gutman Library and a Faculty Director, the Center sponsors programming around relevant public policy and educational topics for the benefit of the local university community and the public.
-Under a collaboration agreement, the University of Pittsburgh's library system is preserving, organizing and processing the rich and deep collection of resources comprising Arlen

-Specter's archives collection, while Philadelphia University retains ownership of this material.
+Managed by a Center Coordinator and a Faculty Director under the direction of the Paul J. Gutman Library, the Center sponsors programming around relevant public policy and educational topics for the benefit of the local University community and the public.
+Under a collaboration agreement, the University of Pittsburgh's library system is preserving, organizing and processing the rich and deep collection of resources comprising Arlen Specter's archives collection, while Philadelphia University retains ownership of this material.
 The two universities are collaborating on providing research access to the collection, and digitizing portions of it.
-The home of the Arlen Specter Center for Public Service is the historic Roxboro House, which was fully renovated and historically preserved, and is currently used for classes, meetings, and events, while showcasing many of the late Senator's photographs and memorabilia.
+The home of the Arlen Specter Center for Public Service is the historic Roxboro House, which was fully renovated and historically preserved, and is currently used for classes, meetings and events, while showcasing many of the late Senator's photographs and memorabilia.